ml-for-nlp/reinforcement-learning/README.md

 First, have a look at the produced Q-table.
 Can you read it?
 Do you understand what it is saying?
 And what is happening at test time?

 Run the code several times.
-You should find that witht the given parameters, the system is not always as polite as it could be.
+You should find that with the given parameters, the system is not always as polite as it could be.
 Why is that?